 Why this silence?

-On the other hand, so many men and women everywhere enjoy the sensual variety of photos, poured over the texts, and generally appreciated the celebration of womanhood in all her complexity.
-In Denmark, the kids look too.
-A ten-year-old girl is in awe of the many different body types, a 13-year old cringe, while a 17-year-old devours the texts, and find it all interesting.
+That said, so many men and women everywhere enjoy the sensual variety of women in the photos, poured over the texts, and generally appreciated the celebration of womanhood in all her complexity.

 The Controversial Body, Always.